 - 106 dynamic range in the background illumination

 - Independent control of background illumination and contrast of a target pattern

-- Absolute mode features independent control of background and target intensity
+- Absolute mode features independent control of background and target luminance

-- Differential mode features independent control of background intensity and contrast
+- Differential mode features independent control of background luminance and contrast

-- Motorized spectral filter provides automatic selection of specific waveband
+- Motorized filter wheel provides automatic selection of customer supplied filters

 - Motorized target wheel provides automatic target selection

 - Accommodates different target pattern orientations including 0,45,and 90 degrees